YanivZalach/Nvim_Config/README.md

 - Git keybindings and commends easy and fast with vim fugitive.

-Oil nvim Integration 🌲
+File Explorer nvim Integration 🌲

-- Navigate through your project effortlessly with Oil nvim, your trusty sidekick for efficient file exploration.
+- Navigate through your project effortlessly with nvim, your trusty sidekick for efficient file exploration.

 Vim-airline ✈️